dnsimmons/vhost-builder/README.md

 **vhost-build.sh**

-A port of justcurl that makes creating a vhost quick and easy on RedHat and Debian based distros.
+A port of justcurl that makes creating a vhost quick and easy on RedHat or Debian based distros.

 **Usage**